lfaraone/zone-import/README.rst

   python zone-import.py [-k apikey] [--ote] first-zone.txt second-zone.txt […]

+The API key can also be specified via the environment variable ``GANDI_API_KEY``.

-Script will ask for your API key if not provided in arguments.
+Script will ask for your API key if not provided in arguments or environment.

 Each zone will be name from its file name.